tdiao/tdiao.github.io/_publications/transplantCOVID.md

 title: "Towards More Consistent Liver Transplant Decisions in the Presence of COVID-19 (Working paper)"
 collection: publications
 permalink: /publication/transplantCOVID
-excerpt: 'Wetakeaprincipledanalytical approachtothesurgeon’sdecisionofwhetherto perform a particular liver transplant when the patient might die from COVID-19.
+excerpt: 'We take a principled analytical approach to the surgeon’s decision of whether to perform a particular liver transplant when the patient might die from COVID-19.
 Our model can help surgeons make such decisions under uncertainty more consistently based on their judgments about the donor organ and their patient’s health and circumstances.'
 date: 2021-06-21
 venue: '2021 Decision Making for Emerging Risks, Informs Decision Analysis Society'
 # paperurl: 'http://academicpages.github.io/files/paper2.pdf'